kittyycodes/c-language-practice/README.md

 # c-language-practice
-the time i had learnt c language
+the time i had learnt c language in lockdown